vadim-miller2/book-test1/pages/ch_app_test.md

 goes into the host environment.
 The host environment can be accessed by clients when they perform the service name resolution.
 The host environment is designed to help the client to know about limitations/options that the host has, and based on this additional information the client can make a decision whether the server (despite the fact that it implements the service) is suitable for carrying out the client's request.
 For example, the host environment can give the client an idea about what databases are available on the host.
 The host environment is not interpreted or used in any way by either the daemon or by the load balancing algorithm, except that the name must be a valid identifier.
 The value may be practically anything, even empty.
 It is left solely for the client to parse the environment and to look for the information of interest.
 The host environment can be obtained from the service iterator by a call to <span class="nctnt ncbi-code">SERV\_GetNextInfoEx()</span> (<http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SERV_GetNextInfoEx>), which is documented in the [service mapping API](ch_conn.html#ch_conn.service_mapping_api)

-<span class="nctnt highlight">Note</span>: White space characters which surround the name are not preserved but they are preserved in the value i.e. when they appear after the “=” sign.
+<span class="nctnt highlight">Note</span>: White space characters which surround the name are not preserved but they are preserved in the value i.e. when they appear after the â€œ=â€ sign.

 A configuration line of the form